dominiknaschert/Stereo-to-mono-converter/README.md

 # Stereo to Mono Converter

 A Python tool for converting multiple audio files from stereo to mono.
+The tool was created to quickly convert whole sample libraries to mono for devices like the Erica Synths Sample Drum or other mono compatible sample players.
 The program supports MP3, WAV, and AIFF files and creates a ZIP file with all converted mono files.

 ## Features